The Assembly Program will launch in 2019.

 - Kinship Studies

 Community-Organized Assemblies (coming soon)

 Quarterly Meetings Schedule

-We will announce a full schedule for Quarterly Meetings soon!
+We will soon announce a schedule of Quarterly Meetings for 2019!